Urjit Patel

-Urjit Patel (born 28 October 1963) is an Indian economist, who formerly served as the 24th Governor of the Reserve Bank of India and also Deputy Governor of Reserve Bank of India, looking after monetary policy, economic research, financial markets, statistics and information management.
-He resigned from his post on 10 December 2018, being the first RBI governor to state personal reasons as a driving factor for resigning.
+Urjit Patel (born 28 October 1963) is a Kenyan-born Indian economist, who served as the 24th Governor of the Reserve Bank of India from 2016 to 2018 and is currently appointed as the Executive Director at the International Monetary Fund representing India, Bangladesh, Bhutan and Sri Lanka.

-Urjit currently serves as Chairman of National Institute of Public Finance and Policy, additional director of Britannia Industries and independent director of John Cockerill India.
+He also serves as the Chairman of National Institute of Public Finance and Policy, additional director of Britannia Industries and independent director of John Cockerill India.

 Early life and education

 Urjit Patel was born in Nairobi on 28 October 1963 to Manjula and Ravindra Patel.
 His grandfather had migrated from Mahudha village in Kheda district, Gujarat to Kenya in the 20th century.
 His father ran Rexo Products Ltd, a chemical factory in Nairobi.

 He studied in Nairobi at Jamhuri High School, and prior to that the Gujarati community-run Visa Oshwal Primary School.
 He studied at the London School of Economics for a Bachelor of Science degree in 1984.
 He obtained an M.Phil. degree from University of Oxford in 1986.
 He was conferred a Ph.D. in economics from Yale University in 1990.
 He was at IMF India Desk during the 1991–94 transition period.